 SVBONY SV202 8×42 ED Binoculars – field performance

-Take note that for the purposes of this review, I was only able to use these binoculars for 1 week.
-Thus, several aspects of the product remain untested, for example, durability of the binoculars over time.
+Note that, for the purposes of this review, I was only able to use these binoculars for 1 week.
+Thus, several aspects of the product remain untested, such as the binoculars’ durability over time.

 Performance